tbenade/wercker-devcenter/source/articles/deployment/pypi.md

     $ pip install wercker

 Pip fetches the wercker CLI from [PyPI](https://pypi.python.org/), the Python package repository.
 Each time we update the CLI we want to be able to deploy it to the PyPI index automatically.
-You can imagine the same scenarion for other libraries or projects that you want to deploy to platforms such as [RubyGems](http://rubygems.org/) or [NPM](http://npmjs.org).
+You can imagine the same scenario for other libraries or projects that you want to deploy to platforms such as [RubyGems](http://rubygems.org/) or [NPM](http://npmjs.org).

+## Preparations

+For this tutorial we assumes a few things:

+* you have an account on pypi.
+You can register at [https://pypi.python.org/pypi?%3Aaction=register_form](https://pypi.python.org/pypi?%3Aaction=register_form)
+* a tool/library you want to push to pypi.
+More information on what you need for pypi can be found in the [he Hitchhiker’s Guide to Packaging](http://guide.python-distribute.org/index.html)
+* your code is already on wercker (i.e. you have already run `wercker create`) See [getting started with the wercker CLI](/articles/gettingstarted/cli.html) for more information on adding your application to wercker.

 ## Creating your wercker.json file